-A product is considered to be a so-called "borderline product" when it is difficult to determine whether it is a plant protection product or a fertilizer.
+A product is considered to be a so-called "borderline product" when it is difficult to determine whether it is a plant protection product or a fertilising product.
 Below we specify how the distinction is made, based on interpretation of the legislation and indications on the label or elsewhere for such products.

 - Plant protection product: any product claimed to be effective against a disease, pests or weeds, or claimed to have a non-nutritional effect which influences the life processes of plants.